-Thailand offers a one-stop tour packages for travelers of all kinds interest from beach lovers, temple explorers and snacks chowhounds.
+Thailand offers one-stop tour packages for travelers of all kinds of interest from beach lovers, temple explorers, and snacks chowhounds.
 One of the most critical factors that have an impact on their mood must be the weather, which partially decides your itinerary and packing preparation.

-The northern Thailand has a tropical climate that is split into two distinct seasons, dry and wet.
+Northern Thailand has a tropical climate that is split into two distinct seasons, dry and wet.
 The dry season runs from November to May, when it rains least and the temperature is mild.
 The wet season begins from June to October, when the monsoon arrives with most downpours between September and December.
-Temperature may climb over 40°C within this season and roads to rural area might be hard to access by transportation.
-In a word, the Thailand climate caries according to specific areas and latitude.
+The temperature may climb over 40°C within this season and roads to the rural area might be hard to access by transportation.
+In a word, the Thailand climate varies according to specific areas and latitude.
 If in a hope of doing a great trip, one needs to dig the exact weather report of the region he is going to visit.

 Thailand’s high season for tourists kicks off from November to March, which is the dry season everyone prefers.
 The second favored season to visit Thailand is July and August, when hotels and flights are in great demand.